GamehunterKaan/AutoPWN-Suite/README.md

   --metasploit-scan             Enable Metasploit scan for the target.
   -me MAX_EXPLOITS, --max-exploits MAX_EXPLOITS
                                 Maximum number of exploits to display per service.
 Set to 0 to display all.
+(Default: 10) -e, --exploit                Specify whether to exploit vulnerabilities or not.
-(Default: 10) -m {evade,noise,normal}, --mode {evade,noise,normal}
+  -m {evade,noise,normal}, --mode {evade,noise,normal}
                         Scan mode.
   -nt TIMEOUT, --noise-timeout TIMEOUT